25 Delicious Uses for Oatmeal You Never Knew

 With oatmeal overflowing with so many health benefits, it seems silly not to think outside the breakfast bowl and add it to more dishes, right?
 All of our creative uses for the superfood are sure to excite your taste buds and turbocharge your trim down efforts.
 Read on to find out what they are!
-And once you see how easy it is to lose inches around your middle with the help of oatmeal, check out these 55 Best-Ever Ways to Boost Your Metabolism.
+Plus, read our list of the The 100 Healthiest Foods on the Planet.

 Did you know that rolled oats can be used as a substitute for breadcrumbs in recipes like meatballs, chicken nuggets, and meatloaf?
 It may not be conventional but it works like a charm and it's an easy way to sneak some extra nutrition into family meals.
 Oatmeal-crusted chicken tenders, anyone?!
 No kiddo (or adult) would say no to that!